meth1337/driver-template/README.md

 # driver-template
-an examplle driver for hypothetical device with a single control register
+an example driver for hypothetical device with a single control register